rfitzp/EPEC/fFileGenerate/README.md

 ## Description

-   Program to generate series of interpolated fFiles by calling the FLUX, NEOCLASSICAL, and PHASE codes.
+   Program to generate series of interpolated fFiles and nFiles suitable  for ISLANDDYNAMICS code by calling the FLUX, NEOCLASSICAL, and PHASE codes.

 ## Requirements